Where We Be

 Afterwards we went on a scenic hike and snorkel

-Back on the ship, a few of us decided it would be fun to jump off the top deck!
+Back on the ship, a few of us (myself included) decided it would be fun to jump off the top deck!

 This is aptly named Chinese Hat, a tiny island off the southeastern coast of Santiago Island